 Add 1 tbsp chilli powder and salt to taste.

 Mix the chilli powder in well.
-Sautee for approximately 5 minutes till the raw odor of the spice is gone.
-Coarsely chop the tomatoes and add to the onions.
+Sautee for 5 minutes till the spices do not smell raw any more.
+Add coarseley chopped tomatoes.

 Sautee for 3 minutes and use wooden spoon to mash the tomatoes.

 Transfer to a bowl to cool.
-Scrape out all the bits from the bottom of the pan in order not to lose any of the flavour.
+Scrape out all the bits from the bottom of the pan.

 When mixture is cool, blend to a smooth paste in a food processor.
 This chutney goes well with dosa or idli.
 It can also be eaten with a roti or used as a sandwich spread.